• Skip to primary navigation

 Easy Refrigerator Pickled Green Beans recipe #pickled #preservation

-The mild flavor of green beans make them ideal for pickling, and equally as versatile as the more popular pickling cucumber.
-Green beans can be canned, refrigerator pickled, or even fermented similarly to half sour pickles.
+The mild flavor of green beans make them ideal for transforming into quick pickles by storing them in this tangy vinegar solution of herbs and seasonings.
+Green beans are equally as versatile as the more popular pickling cucumber.
+They can be canned, refrigerator pickled, or even fermented similarly to half sour pickles.
+Enjoy these on their own as a flavorful snack, add them to a charcuterie board, or your homemade Bloody Mary.

-This pickled green beans recipe is designed for refrigerator storage.
-One pound of green beans will fit tightly in a quart jar and then the pickling liquid is simmered on the stove-top to allow the flavors to combine before pouring into the jar with the beans.
+This quick pickled green beans recipe is designed for refrigerator storage.
+One pound of fresh beans will fit tightly in a quart jar and then the pickling mixture is simmered on the stove top with all of the brine ingredients to allow the flavors to combine before pouring the hot vinegar solution into the jar with the beans.

 Can I use regular salt instead of pickling Salt?